Our Ministers

 Treasurer

-Ashley Nalle has spent much of her life visiting Spring Pond Camp in the summer from outside Austin, Texas where she grew up; although, Ashley recently relocated to Colorado with her husband Owen and their family (which includes their two beloved German short haired pointers).
+Ashley Nalle has spent much of her life visiting Spring Pond Camp in the summer from outside Austin, Texas where she grew up.
+Ashley and her husband, Owen, now live in Colorado, and they own the log cabin home next to the church across from the Rectory.
 Their first daughter, Ella, and their twins, MacKenna and Parker, are the fourth generation of the Nalle family to come to the church.
 Owen and Ashely were high school sweethearts.
 Ashley is a CPA with a degree from Texas A&M and worked as an accountant at Ernst & Young in Austin before she transitioned to full-time mom.

 Governance Committee